falconmick/tdd-demo/slides.md

 Test Driven Development can look like.
 I will be taking all the three key concepts from above and combining them together to validate a record passed in and depending on if the model is valid, returning back out a result that signifies this, otherwise we log an error if it is not valid.

+To make this demo possible I am using the following tools:

+- NUnit, my test runner and assertion library
+- and FakeItEasy, a mocking library that allows for inline definitions of mocks and also exposes several useful tools for mocking out functionality without having to hand code a mock substitute for a given interface.

+// todo: rename all `UpdateCarInfoCommandHandler` => `ValidateCarInfoCommandHandler`
+// todo: maybe I give a quick run-down of FakeIteEasy???
 -->

 ---